dhoyle/splicedocs-jekyll/pages/MLManager/UsingMLManager.md

 ```
 {: .Example}

-### 4. Create a Pipeline
+#### 3. Create a Pipeline  {#createpipeline}
 Now we can create a Pipeline to normalize our continuous features.
-We'll use the `StandardScaler`, which standardizes features by scaling to unit variance and/or removing the mean using column summary statistics on the samples in the training set.
+We'll use the `StandardScaler`, which standardizes features by scaling to unit variance and/or removing the mean using, column summary statistics on the samples in the training set.

 And we'll create our feature vector with the `VectorAssembler` transformer, which combines a given list of columns into a single vector column